 - Publication: Interagency Standards for Fire and Fire Aviation Operations (Red Book): Chapter 11, Operational Guidelines for Aquatic Invasive Species

 This video is also available as a download.
-(Size xxx MB) - not yet available
+(Size 140 MB)

 Note: For Chrome and Firefox, right click the word download and select Save Link As; for Internet Explorer (IE), right click and select Save Target As.